168 Film Project Entry Types

 TRT: 11-minutes or less

-CHOOSE YOUR OWN SCHEDULE OPTION: Student producers may use the published Speed Film schedule OR, to fit within an academic schedule, they can name their own deadline date (must be before the final published turn-in deadline).
+CHOOSE YOUR OWN SCHEDULE OPTION: Student producers may use one of the published Speed Film schedules OR, to fit within an academic schedule, they can name their own deadline date (must be before the final published turn-in deadline).
 After notifying 168, a verse will be assigned and the same 17-day time period will be scheduled: 10 days pre-production and 168 hours for production and post.
+If you wish the custom schedule option, please contact us before registering.

 Register your Student Speed Film Team